-One part of your challenge to increase your omega-3s this week is to eat more fish, especially salmon.
-A lot of people have an aversion to preparing fish in their homes, and for good reason I think.
+One of the best ways to increase the omega-3s in your diet is to eat more fish, especially salmon.
+A lot of people have an aversion to preparing fish in their homes, and for good reason, I think.
 It’s easy to mess it up, and tough, soggy, or dry fish are all pretty gross.
 You never want to waste money on good food just because you’re not quite sure how to prepare it.

 My confession: I’ve never bought any salmon other than canned salmon.
 It’s just too pricey and I’m not sure what to do with it.
 This meal was my mother’s standby for a Friday night when my dad (old-school Catholic) was not eating meat and my mom (non-Catholic) had to roll with it.

 Salmon is super high in omega-3 fats (click here for health benefits), low in saturated fat, and at $1.99/can before even being on sale, canned is a really a frugal source of protein.
 Unlike other canned foods, fish holds almost all of its nutrients when cooked and canned.
 The entire entree can be served for $2.25, tops, especially if you reclaim bread heels to make bread crumbs.
 I typically serve salmon patties with: